cfpb/design-manual/guides/design-principles.md

 <div class="content-67 content-last">

 The CFPB motivates consumers to take the control of their financial decision-making; our designs enable this process.
 Good design increases transparency and succinctly hands the user all the necessary information, giving consumers control of how they use it.
-To create an empowering product, designers must rely on introspection and research to discover what path users instinctively take and then cater to those instincts.
+Designers must rely on introspection and research to discover what path users instinctively take and then cater to those instincts.

 </div>